espressomd/espresso/doc/sphinx/particles.rst

 mathematical dipole flow fields.

-You may ask: "Why are there two methods ``v_swim`` and ``f_swim`` for the self-propulsion using the lattice Boltzmann algorithm?"
+You may ask: "Why are there two methods ``v_swim`` and ``f_swim`` for the self-propulsion using the lattice-Boltzmann algorithm?"
 The answer is straightforward.
 When a particle is accelerating, it has a monopolar flow-field contribution which vanishes when it reaches its terminal velocity (for which there will only be a dipolar flow field).
 The major difference between the